-Continue the journey north through the red sands of the Great Nefud Desert to reach the UNESCO World Heritage Site of Jubbah.
-On the surface of Jabal Umm Sinman, the finely accomplished rock art may be as much as 11,000 years old and sheds light on human activities, hairstyles, and clothing during the Paleolithic period.
+The journey then proceeds north through the red sands of the Great Nefud Desert to reach the UNESCO World Heritage Site of Jubbah (1 hour, 30 minutes).
+Here, on the surface of Jabal Umm Sinman the finely accomplished rock art may be as much as 11,000 years-old and sheds light on human activities, hairstyles and clothing during the Palaeolithic period.
 Lady Anne Blunt, one of the first Europeans to witness Jubbah's rock art, wrote in 1879: 'Jubbah is one of the most curious places in the world, and to my mind one of the most beautiful.'

-After lunch, under the palm trees of the Al Eydah Farm, see a traditional 'swanee' camel-drawn water well and view the whitewashed 150-year-old buildings.
-The scenic drive continues through the vast expanse of the Nefud the second-largest sandy expanse in the Arabian Desert to Sakaka.
-Transfer to the Al Nusl Hotel or similar for check-in, dinner, and overnight.
+After lunch, under the palm trees of the Al Eydah Farm, where you will be able to see a traditional 'swanee' camel drawn water-well and view the whitewashed 150-year-old-buildings, your scenic drive continues through the vast expanse of the Nefud - the second largest sandy expanse in the Arabian Desert - to Sakaka (3 hours) transfer to the Al Nusl Hotel or similar, dinner and overnight(B,L,D)

-Note: The rock art sites at Jubbah are spread out and require walking between them.
-Accessing some rock art sites requires ascending as many as 70 steps via steel walkways, which may be difficult for anyone with mobility.
+Note: Jubbah: The rock-art sites at Jubbah are spread out and require you to walk between them.
+Accessing some of the rock-art sites requires ascending as many as 70 steps via steel walkways and may be difficult for anyone with mobility challenges.

-Saturday, February 15 Sakaka (Al Jawf)
+Thursday, October 10 Sakaka (Al Jawf)

-Today's destination will be the remote oasis of Al Jawf (Al Jouf), one of Saudi Arabia's most significant archaeological treasures.
-Located at the crossroads of one of the Middle East's oldest trade routes, Al Jawf is the Kingdom's most fertile region and has been inhabited for at least 750,000 years.
+Our destination today will be to the remote oasis of \underline{Al} \underline{Iawf} (Al Jouf), one of Saudi Arabia's greatest archaeological treasures.
+Located at the crossroads of one of the Middle East's oldest trade routes, Al Jawf is the Kingdom's most fertile region, and has been inhabited for at least 750,000 years.

-After breakfast, a short drive will take us to Sakaka's imposing mudbrick Qasr Al Za'abal-a castle built during the Ottoman period on a tall rock with vertical sides in the city's center.
-Climb the castle to admire the view, visit the small local museum, and see the Nabataean period Sisra Well.
-Our sightseeing continues a little way outside town, where we will discover the standing stones of Al Rajajil- Saudi Arabia's 'Stonehenge.'
-This 6,000year-old stele carved from sandstone - some of which are as tall as three meters and weigh as much as five tons - is an enigma to archaeologists-speculation concerning its use ranges from a temple to a meeting place and an astronomical function.
-Continue to the 'Camel Site' where three outcrops of rock depict at least 20 camels of unprecedented size that were carved in both high and low relief some 2,000 years ago.
+After breakfast, a short drive will take us to Sakaka's imposing mudbrick Qasr Al Za'abal - a castle built during Ottoman period that sits on a tall rock with vertical sides in the center of the city.
+Climb up to the castle to admire the view, visit the small local museum, and see the Nabataean period Sisra Well.

+Our sightseeing continues a little way outside town where we will discover the standing stones of Al Rajajil- Saudi Arabia's 'Stonehenge.'
+This 6,000-year-old stele carved from sandstone - some of which are as tall as three meters and weigh as much as five tons - are an enigma to archaeologists.
+Speculation concerning use ranges from a temple to a meeting place, and an astronomical function.
+Continue to the 'Camel Site' where three outcrops of rock depict at least 20 camels of unprecedented size that were carved in both high and low relief some 2,000-years-ago.

-In the afternoon, head to visit the Al Majidia Horse Farm and learn about this region's famed Arabian horse breeds.
-With a distinctive head shape and high tail carriage, the Arabian horse is one of the world's most easily recognizable horse breeds.
-The highly prized Arabian horse developed in the deserts of Arabia and was selectively bred by the Bedouin.
-Return to the Hotel for dinner and overnight.
+In the afternoon, you will visit the Al Majidia Horse Farm where you will learn about the famed Arabian horse breeds that come from this region of Saudi Arabia.
+With a distinctive head shape and high tail carriage, the Arabian horse is one of the most easily recognizable horse breeds in the world.
+The highly prized Arabian horse developed in the deserts of Arabia and was selectively bred by the Bedouin people.
+Return to the Hotel, dinner and overnight.
+(B,L,D)